sevfs/2021-06-17-sevfs/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is associated with the UNM Sevilleta Field Station Research Experiences for Undergraduates (REU) Sites Program, funded by the National Science Foundation grant #DBI-1950237.
-Only invited participants belonging to the 2021 summer cohort may attend.
+Only invited participants may attend.
 </p>

 <hr/>